 [Apple] We agree the issue raised by Ericsson.
 We can disuss how to resolve it in upcoing RAN2 meeting.
 Our current view is that the following spec impacts are needed:

+[Rapporteur] This requires further discussion in the next meeting.

 N003